jplsek/Chattr-CodeDay/README.md

 5. Passworded groups

+6. Fix Autolinks (kind of implemented)

+7. Fix "Current Group" after clicking the cancel button while in a different group

-6. Beta?
+8. Beta?

-7. When user says something twice, do something similar to facebook?
+9. When user says something twice, do something similar to facebook?

 * Fix bugs / warnings